Shankhpushpi: Benefits of Its Flower, Leaves, Roots & Seeds

 Ayurvedic view

 Shankhapushpi is indigenous and considered one of the very important herbs in Ayurveda.
-According to Ayurveda, Shankhapushpi is pungent, alternative tonic, bitter, brightens intellect, improves complexion, increases appetite, useful in biliousness, epilepsy, bronchitis, teething troubles of infants, etc.
+According to Ayurveda, Shankhapushpi is a pungent, alternative tonic, bitter, brightens intellect, improves complexion, increases appetite, useful in biliousness, epilepsy, bronchitis, teething troubles of infants, etc.

 It is regarded as alexiteric and tonic to improve memory and to tone the brain.
 From ancient times in India, people of all age groups (especially students, teachers, and philosophers) always have tried Shankhapushpi.
-It is also one of the best herbs that are used for enhancing the beauty and helps in nourishing all the layers of skin.
+It is also one of the best herbs that are used for enhancing beauty and helps in nourishing all the layers of skin.

 Shankupushpam or Blue pea flowers are mentioned in a variety of synonyms in the books of Ayurveda.
 Shankupushpam flowers and plants are mentioned in most of the old Ayurvedic scriptures for their herbal remedy.